 All the fisheries differ with respect to fishing methods, species targeted, catch and vessel/boat size (LOA).

 2. Description of the fisheries

 Fleet composition

-In 2020, the Mauritian fleet comprised a total of six vessels (one industrial shallow water vessel, one operated both in the semi-industrial shallow water and semi-industrial deepwater fishery, and four operated only in the semi-industrial deepwater fishery).
+In 2021, the Mauritian fishing fleet comprised a total of four vessels: one industrial shallow water vessel, one semi-industrial deepwater vessel and two semi-industrial deepwater vessels.